reflectoring/reflectoring.github.io/content/blog/2022/2022-08-26-configuring-cors-with-spring.md

 ## Configuring CORS in a Spring Webflux application

-The initial setup is created with a Spring Initializr uses Spring webflux, Spring Data R2DBC and H2 Database.
+The initial setup is created with a Spring Initializr and uses Spring Webflux, Spring Data R2DBC, and H2 Database.
 No external dependencies need to be added.
 Refer to this sample [Spring Webflux project.](https://github.com/thombergs/code-examples/tree/master/spring-boot/cors/configuring-cors-with-spring/SpringWebfluxApplication)

 ### CORS Configuration for Spring Webflux using `@CrossOrigin`

-Similar to Spring REST, in Spring Webflux we can define `@CrossOrigin` at the class level or at the method level.
+Similar to Spring MVC, in Spring Webflux we can define `@CrossOrigin` at the class level or the method level.
 The same `@CrossOrigin` attributes described in the previous sections will apply.
 Also, when the annotation is defined at both class and method, its combined attributes will apply to the methods.